-- I. Built-up land: 3 per cent of the total project area is covered by built-up land.
+- I. Built-up land: 6.92 per cent of the total project area is covered by built-up land.
 The entire built-up land comes under rural areas.
 This area is identified by grey color and square/rectangular shape in the satellite image.
 Built-up land can be described as an area of intensive use with much of the land covered by structures.
 Areas included in this category are cities, towns, villages, strip developments along with highways, transportation, power, and communications facilities, and other areas such as those occupied by mills, shopping centers, industrial and commercial complexes, and institutions that may, in some instances, be isolated from built-up areas. - II.
-Agricultural land: 55.26 per cent of the total project area is covered under agricultural land.
+Agricultural land: 53.13 per cent of the total project area is covered under agricultural land.
 Agricultural land may be defined as the land that is used primarily for the production of food and fiber.
 In the satellite imageries, cropland is identified by light pinkish to dark pinkish color or red, fine texture and rectangular/square shape. - III.
+Agricultural land: 53.13 per cent of the total project area is covered under agricultural land.
+Agricultural land may be defined as the land that is used primarily for the production of food and fiber.
+In the satellite imageries, cropland is identified by light pinkish to dark pinkish color or red, fine texture and rectangular/square shape. - IV.
 Agricultural fallow land: It is the type of cropland which is not seeded for a season so as to allow the fields become fertile again.
 The practice of allowing fields to remain fallow dates back to ancient times when farmers realized that using soil over and over again depletes its of its nutrients.
-Agricultural fallow land covers 27.16 per cent of the total project area. - IV.
-Open Land: Open land is any degraded land or a land which is currently underutilized but can be brought under vegetative cover with reasonable efforts.
-This type of land covers 2.59 per cent of the total project area.
-This area is identified by off-white color and rough texture in the satellite image.
+Agricultural fallow land covers 25.81 per cent of the total project area.

-- V. River/Water Bodies: All natural and man-made ponds, reservoirs, river come under this class.
+- V. Open Land: Open land is any degraded land or a land which is currently underutilized but can be brought under vegetative cover with reasonable efforts.
+This type of land covers 3.7 per cent of the total project area.
+This area is identified by off-white color and rough texture in the satellite image. - VI.
+River/Water Bodies: All natural and man-made ponds, reservoirs, river come under this class.
 A river is a natural flowing watercourse, usually freshwater, flowing towards an ocean, sea, lake or another river.
 In some cases a river flows into the ground and becomes dry at the end of its course without reaching another body of water.
-This feature is identified by dark blue to black color, fine texture in the satellite image and cover only 2.44 percent of the total project area. - VI.
+This feature is identified by dark blue to black color, fine texture in the satellite image and cover only 2.51 percent of the total project area. - VII.
 Riverbed: A riverbed or streambed is the channel bottom of a stream or river, the physical confine of the normal water flow.
-The riverbed of the project area is consist of sand and cover only 9.55 percent of the total project area.
+The riverbed of the project area is consist of sand and cover only 3.79 percent of the total project area.
 This area is identified by white color and fine texture in the satellite image.